book Joey Dunlop - His Authorised Biography

 month, Joey’s long-standing sponsor Andy McMenemy

 had taken his own life, following business problems.
+This

-the next morning.
-‘He was stunned … just
+morning.
+‘He was stunned … just couldn’t

-couldn’t take it in.
+take it in.
 Why?
 Why? he kept asking.’

 took his 125, John Harris’s 600 and an RC45 lifted